Conor McAleny: Oldham Athletic

 On 18 August 2020, McAleny joined League Two side Oldham Athletic on a free transfer signing a one-year contract for the 2020–21 season.
-He scored on his debut for Oldham in a 3-0 EFL Cup win over Carlisle United on 5 September 2020.
+He scored on his debut for Oldham in a 3–0 EFL Cup win over Carlisle United on 5 September 2020.
 With his contract close to expiring, Oldham held talks with McAleny about a new deal amid interest from Ipswich Town, Bradford City, and Bristol Rovers.

 Salford City

-On 1 July 2021, having not reported back for Oldham's pre-season training ahead of the new season, McAleny joined fellow League Two side Salford City on a two-year deal, citing the clubs ambitions for promotion to League One as motivation for signing.
+On 1 July 2021, having not reported back for Oldham's pre-season training ahead of the new season, McAleny joined fellow League Two side Salford City on a two-year deal, citing the club's ambitions for promotion to League One as motivation for signing.
 On 28 August, he scored his first goal for Salford in his side's 3–0 home win against Newport County.
-He won the EFL League Two Player of the Month award for January 2023 having scored six goals in as many matches.
+He won the EFL League Two Player of the Month award for January 2023, having scored six goals in as many matches.

+On 12 May 2025, the club announced he would be released in June when his contract expires.

+Harrogate Town

+On 8 August 2025, McAleny signed a one-year contract with fellow League Two club Harrogate Town.